FeuxFollet/final_exam/README.md

 - The order will be created as an object and will initially be on "preparing".
 - A driver can be assigned to each order and can also deliver them which will change the status from "preparing" to "delivered".

+(Additional features)
+- Added an OrderCentre class so the program fits the OOP theme more.

 ## Project Structure

 - `ku_delivery.py`: Defines all the class nessecary for this program and also run the test at the same time.